bharathts07/re-com/README.md

    npm install
    ```
 2. Setup images to work correctly
-3. Setup firestore database and related authentication
+3. Setup `firebase` database and related authentication
    1. npm install firebase (if not already done)
-   2. Create a new project
+   2. Create a new project for firebase
    3. Click project overview in the left panel and add Firebase to web app
    4. Copy the config value and paste in src/firebase/firebase.utils.js : firebaseConfig
    5. If config for the first time then navigate to the firebase console